Crafts That Double as Lesson Reminders

 Prayer Rocks

 Sounds weird but kids absolutely love this idea.
-Find smooth rocks from outside or buy bag of river rocks from craft store.
+Find smooth rocks from outside or buy a bag of river rocks from the craft store.

-They put rock on nightstand or desk or wherever they'll see it regularly.
-Every time they notice it they're supposed to say quick prayer.
+They put the rock on their nightstand or desk or wherever they'll see it regularly.
+Every time they notice it they're supposed to say a quick prayer.

-Had parent tell me her daughter carries her prayer rock in backpack and pulls it out when she's nervous at school.
+Had a parent tell me her daughter carries her prayer rock in her backpack and pulls it out when she's nervous at school.
 Uses it to remember God is with her.

-Way better than foam cross collecting dust somewhere.
+Way better than a foam cross collecting dust somewhere.

 Kindness Chains